iservermate/2FactorAuthentication/README.md

 # 2FactorAuthentication
-2 factor authentication for SSH
+Enable 2FActore authenticaitn for SSh on linux server.